o-jasper/o-jasper-ethereum-scripts/view_n_serve/readme.md

   `(PUNISH request_signature view_checksum from_block)`
 * have a *chance* of getting a reward using the signed reward message.
   `(REDEEM request_signature view_checksum from_block)`

+Servers would have to look at the script used and if there is enough ether in it.
+They may also keep a blacklist.

 Currently it is pretended that viewers give ready-to-go transactions during requesting and accepting.
 This might not be possible, we'd need to have a